I Want To Find

 If these women give birth to a child,their kidneys may can’t bear such big burden and get some renal disease,like renal failure and uremia and then threaten their life.
 However,not all nephritis women can’t be pregnant.
 If they can be pregnant or not depends on they type of their disease,the degree of their disease and their renal function state.

-- What are the consequences of glomerulonephritis recurrence?
+- What are the symptoms of mild glomerulonephritis ?

 - The symptoms of sclerosing glomerulonephritis